AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation.md

 You need to have SSH access to the nodes to use this method.
 :::

 Add validators to the `subnet_validators` group in the inventory.
-This is the **most convenient way** because the validators' node IDs are automatically resolved on each host.
+This is the **most convenient way** because the validators' node IDs are automatically resolved on each host (in the [`ash.avalanche.node.add-validator`](https://github.com/AshAvalanche/ansible-avalanche-collection/tree/main/roles/node/tasks/add-validator.yml) playbook).

 In the `local` inventory, the `subnet_validators` group is already configured with all the nodes: